muses-code-js/express-workshop-2/step06.md

 number: 6
 title: Serving static files
 permalink: step06/

+keywords:

+  - term: static assets
+    define: Files such as HTML, CSS and JavaScript documents or images that you want to appear in the browser.

+  - term: middleware
+    define: A function (or functions) that are invoked by Express before your final request handler is executed.
+Middleware sits between a raw request and its final intended route.

+  - term: use()
+    define: The method that tells Express to use a certain piece of middleware.

+  - term: express.static()
+    define: The built-in Express middleware function that makes it possible to serve static assets.
 ---

 So we know how to send back a simple message.
 But what if you want to send back a whole HTML page, or an image?